gitomator/gitomator-classroom/README.md

  * Where you _distribute code_ to students in the form of _Git repos_,
  * And use (or, would like to use) services such _GitHub_ and _Travis CI_.

-You might want to give _Classroom_ a try.
+You might want to checkout our [quick start guide](https://gitomator.github.io/docs/quick-start/).

 ----